How to find which pharmacies in your state will be giving the COVID-19 vaccine

 Where to go

 Partners won’t be receiving vaccines at all of their locations, but will be participating on a state-by-state and store-by-store basis.
 To find out which pharmacies are participating in your state, see the program’s website here, operated by the Centers for Disease Control and Prevention.
 Then to find out if your local store is included, the website recommends calling that specific location.
-(Some chains also maintain lists of participating locations on their own websites, including CVS, Walgreens, Walmart, Kroger, and Albertsons.)
+Some chains also keep directories of vaccine sites on their own websites, including CVS, Walgreens, Walmart, Kroger, and Albertsons.

 Who can go

-Pharmacies who do receive the vaccine will be administering it per state guidelines, which for most states, means healthcare workers, essential workers, and the elderly are eligible.
+Pharmacies will be administering the vaccine per state guidelines, which for most states, means healthcare workers, essential workers, and the elderly are eligible.
 (To see which states are currently vaccinating teachers, high-risk adults, and those aged 65+, the New York Times has a handy breakdown here.)

 What to expect

 According to the program’s website, pharmacies will be limited to around 1 million doses per week to divide across all of their participating locations nationwide, so it’s possible they might run out before you get there.
-However, the program hopes to increase supply and add more locations as more vaccines are produced.
+However, the program hopes to ramp up supply and add sites as more vaccines are produced.

 Full list of pharmacies

-Check out the full list of pharmacies, along with a state-by-state breakdown, on the CDC website here.
+Check out the full list of pharmacies on the CDC website here.